Carbon stocks and flows

 Please consult the Carbon Grazing website for further information.

-As to the future, Alan Lauder is keen to establish an outreach to pastoralists, to share his knowledge of both science and the paddock, but sponsorship funding is lacking.
+Alan Lauder is keen to establish an outreach to pastoralists, to share his knowledge of both science and the paddock, but sponsorship funding is lacking.
 He is also willing to answer genuine inquiries from pastoralists, scientists or extension officers.
-Sponsors willing to discuss supporting Alan’s research or outreach; or inquirers keen to know more about his methods are invited to contact him.
+Sponsors willing to discuss supporting Alan’s research or outreach, or inquirers keen to know more about his methods are invited to contact him.

 About Alan Lauder